m e n u

 During the break, he tried to make himself as small and invisible as possible.
 No use, Stefan found him.

 "So?" was all the lanky boy said, crossing his arms in a defensive posture.
-Stephan was considered a lone wolf, he was tall and very skinny with a bristle cut and expressed himself in an old-fashioned and gruff way; most of his colleagues were afraid of him and the teachers left him alone: how enviable was that?
+Stephan was considered a lone wolf, he was tall and very skinny with a bristle haircut and speech; most colleagues respected him and the teachers left him alone: how enviable was that?

 What did he have to lose?
 Peter grabbed his counterpart's arm and pulled him off the school grounds under an old oak tree.
-Only then did he take his Geybey out of the inside pocket of his coat and switch it on.
-And sure enough, there was the little man, waving and calling out to them both.
+Only then did he take his at school forbidden Geybey out of the inside pocket of his coat and switch it on.
+And sure enough, there was the little man, waving and calling out to them.
 By name.
 Both.

 Peter looked at Stephan from the side: "So he knows you too?"